 The Smell Of The Meat

 Another element that will help us identify the meat’s state is its smell.
-If the meat is in bad condition, it will give off a powerful and nauseating odor similar to that of a sewer.
+If the meat is in bad condition, it will give off a powerful and nauseating odor similar to a sewer.
 Another characteristic odor of meat in bad condition is that the smell of hunting meat will intensify in the house.

 The Texture Of The Meat To The Touch